Akil Baddoo Player Props: Tigers vs. White Sox

-Akil Baddoo -- hitting .333 in his past 10 games -- will be in action for the Detroit Tigers versus the Chicago White Sox, with Dylan Cease on the mound, on May 28 at 1:40 PM ET.
+Akil Baddoo -- with a slugging percentage of .552 in his past 10 games, including three extra-base hits -- will be in action for the Detroit Tigers versus the Chicago White Sox, with Mike Clevinger on the hill, on June 2 at 8:10 PM ET.

-He had a one-hit showing in his last game (1-for-2) against the White Sox.
+In his previous game he had a one-hit showing (1-for-3) against the Rangers.

 Akil Baddoo Game Info & Props vs. the White Sox